First Lady of the Revolution: Release

 First Lady of the Revolution debuted in Birmingham, Alabama, at the Sidewalk Moving Picture Festival on August 27, 2016, where it won the Audience Award for Best Alabama Film and a Jury Award Honorable Mention.
 Henrietta Boggs also received the inaugural Spirit of Sidewalk Award.
 The film had its Costa Rican premiere on September 13, 2016, at the Cine Magaly in San José, followed by a limited theatrical run in Costa Rica, New York City and Mexico.

 The United States premiere was held at The Capri Theatre in Montgomery, Alabama, with Henrietta Boggs MacGuire and director Andrea Kalin in attendance and answering audience questions.

 The film broadcast in 2018 as part of Reel South on PBS, a series that exhibits documentaries focusing on the Southern United States and the region's diverse voices and points of view.

 Reception

 Following its premiere at Sidewalk Moving Picture Festival in 2016, Rick Harmon of Montgomery Advertiser wrote "It's a fascinating documentary...it leaves viewers hungering for more..."
 According to Eric Ginsburg of Triad City Beat First Lady of the Revolution "offers a unique perspective on a conflict that’s often overlooked."
-First Lady of the Revolution was the winner of the Audience Choice Award at Fairhope Film Festival and the Hoka Award for Best Documentary Feature at Oxford International Film Festival.
-The film also won three TIVA-DC awards, an IndieFEST Award of Excellence and a Spotlight Award.
+First Lady of the Revolution was the winner of the Audience Choice Award at the Fairhope Film Festival and the Hoka Award for Best Documentary Feature at the Oxford International Film Festival.
+The film also won three TIVA-DC awards, an IndieFEST Award of Excellence, an Accolade Global Film Competition Award of Excellence (Special Mention), and a Spotlight Award.